kltr123/CLT-Exchange-Platform/README.md

 # CLT-Exchange-Platform
-Develop a command-line technical analysis toolkit for the exchange platform.
+Develop a command-line technical analysis toolkit for the exchange platform with C++ by implementing candlestick and area plots patterns for analyzing cryptocurrency prices.